uw-dims/trident-training-manual/docs/source/introduction.rst

    of command line use, see examples in
    Section :ref:`systemadministration`.

 In a web browser, navigate to the URL of the Trident system.
-The following page should appear:
+A page similar to the one shown in Figure :ref:`tridentHomePage` should open.

 .. _tridentHomePage: